pverscha/phd_thesis/8-chapter_2_unipept_desktop_v1.md

 *I first started working on the Unipept Desktop application in August of 2019 (I started my PhD around the same time).
 Version 1.0 of the Unipept Desktop application was released on January 14, 2021.
 It improves upon the web application in a number of different ways.
+Philippe Van Thienen, the first master student that I guided, helped me to restructure our web application into web components (promoting maximal reuse of the code between the desktop app and the web app).
 Everything that has been improved, or that has changed, between the Unipept Web application and the Unipept Desktop application, is discussed in this chapter.*

 *I have been the lead developer of this desktop application since the start and once version 1.0 was ready for release, I started working on an application note for the Journal of Proteome Research.
 This application note is included in this chapter.*

 \newpage